MelbourneSpaceProgram/ACRUX-2_ADCS/README.md

 - Simulink
 - Simulink 3D Animation

+This might only work on windows PCs due to Xbox input (script is a .mexw64 file).
+Alternative coming soon(tm).

 ## Orbital Modelling:
 ADCS Simulation for ACRUX-2 CubeSAT mission for MSP, referenced resource from Aerospace Mechanics and Controls - Carlos Jose Montalvo